ArdanaLabs/apps-team/team-responsibilities.md

 Others:
 - Maeserat & E2E testing
 - Hardware security module
+  * DevOps the YubiHSM code
+  * Write a script to put a Cardano wallet's private key on a YubiHSM2, and test
+  * Write a script to Cardano-sign using a YubiHSM2, and test
+  * Figure out how Cardano signing works
+  * Integrate YubiHSM signing with the Cardano PAB
 - Ardana tenant Nix expression
 - Deploy contracts to mainnet
 - Improve CI: Dangerous functions list